Matrixcoffee/github2orgmode/README.md

 ## What is this?

-github2orgmode downloads a project's entire list of issues from github, and writes them to a single plain-text file in [Org mode](http://orgmode.org) format.
+github2orgmode downloads a project's entire list of issues from Github, and writes them to a single plain-text file in [Org mode](http://orgmode.org) format.